Companies partnering to build battery recycling facility in Indiana

 ImageFlow | stock.adobe.com

-Lohum Cleantech Ltd., an India-headquartered producer of sustainable critical minerals, has signed a memorandum of understanding with Fishers, Indiana-based companies ReElement Technologies Corp. and American Metals LLC to establish a fully integrated battery recycling, repurposing and critical material production facility in Indiana.
+Lohum Cleantech Ltd., an India-based producer of sustainable critical minerals, has signed a memorandum of understanding with Fishers, Indiana-based companies ReElement Technologies Corp. and American Metals LLC to establish a fully integrated battery recycling, repurposing and critical material production facility in Indiana.

 The end-to-end battery and critical minerals life cycle management facility will host the entire value chain, from battery cell testing and segregation for second-life energy storage applications to recycling, mineral refining, engineered materials and battery-grade products.
 The companies say the facility will produce critical materials with purity levels greater than 99.5 percent, which then can be circulated in the U.S. domestic battery ecosystem.

 American Metals, a subsidiary of American Resources Corp., specializes in recycling end-of-life battery and magnet material with an off-take partner bringing products back to battery- and magnet-grade as well as recovereing copper, aluminum and ferrous metals.
-ReElement says it focuses on recycling rare earth permanent magnets and lithium-ion batteries, as well as coal-based scrap streams and byproducts, to create a low-cost and environmentally safe circular supply chain.
+ReElement focuses on recycling rare earth permanent magnets and lithium-ion batteries, as well as coal-based scrap streams and byproducts, to create a low-cost and environmentally safe circular supply chain.

 “We have been working with Lohum to figure out how to leverage our unique capabilities and world-leading technologies at ReElement along with the innovative and scaled-up approach to critical minerals recycling and refining that Lohum has established,” says Mark Jensen, chairman of American Metals and ReElement Technologies.
 “We are pleased that ReElement and Lohum are partnering in a joint venture to leverage both ReElement’s and Lohum’s vast experience in fully recycling lithium-ion batteries.”